vidya987/mypracticemlpproject/WEEK1.md

      * Summary: "As a git user, I, [full name], will demo my ability to use git as a review by reviewing and merging another team member's pull request of a tictactoe board change"
      * Assign these user stories to you  (develoepr/reviewer) and your neighbour (reviwer/develoepr)
   * [Team member #3]
-     * Create "Current Sprint" with "ftpXX Sprint 1" as label
+     * Create "Current Sprint" with "canteenmanagement Sprint 1" as label
      * Drag all stories /task into “To do” list
        * Due Date: start date being today and end date being tomorrow